Koryo-saram

 Koreans began settling in the Russian Far East in the late 19th century.
 Their numbers increased as Koreans fled the Japanese colonization of Korea beginning in 1910.
 A number of Koryo-saram became significant Korean independence activists, such as Hong Beom-do and Chŏng Sangjin.
 In 1937, they were all deported to Central Asia.
 They have since dispersed throughout the former Soviet Union, with significant populations in Siberia, Uzbekistan, and Kazakhstan.

 Approximately 500,000 Koryo-saram reside in the former Soviet Union, primarily in the now-independent states of Central Asia.
 There are also large Korean communities in Southern Russia (around Volgograd), the Russian Far East (around Vladivostok), the Caucasus, Kyrgyzstan, Turkmenistan, and southern Ukraine.
 While the ability to speak Korean has become increasingly rare amongst modern Koryo-saram, they have retained some elements of Korean culture, including Korean names.
 Koryo-saram cuisine has become popular throughout the former Soviet Union, with the dish morkovcha now widely available in grocery stores there.
 Many Koryo-saram have moved temporarily or permanently to South Korea for economic or cultural reasons.
-The Russo-Ukrainian War, especially the 2022 Russian invasion of Ukraine, has motivated several thousand Korean Ukrainians to move to South Korea for safety.
+The Russo-Ukrainian War, especially the 2022 Russian invasion of Ukraine, motivated several thousand Korean Ukrainians to move to South Korea by early 2023.

 Sakhalin Koreans also exist on the island of Sakhalin in Russia, but they are often considered a separate ethnic group.
-They arrived when Sakhalin was partially under Japanese rule, and were never subjected to the forced deportation to Central Asia.
+The majority of this population originated from when Sakhalin was partially under Japanese rule, and did not experience the forced deportation to Central Asia.
 Some of them identify as Koryo-saram, but many do not.
 This has led to the term materikovye (материковые) for Koryo-saram, meaning "continentals".

 Autonym

-The term by which they refer to themselves is composed of two Korean words: "Koryo", a historical name for Korea, and "saram", meaning "person" or "people".
+The term by which they refer to themselves is composed of two Korean words: Koryo, a historical name for Korea, and saram, meaning "person" or "people".
 (Note: Nouns in Korean do not inflect for number unless it is needed to avoid ambiguity, therefore "saram" translates as either "person" or "people" depending on context.)

-The word Koryo in "Koryo-saram" originated from the name of the Goryeo (Koryŏ) Dynasty from which "Korea" was also derived.
+The word Koryo in Koryo-saram originated from the name of the Goryeo (Koryŏ) Dynasty from which Korea was also derived.
 The name Soviet Korean was also used, more frequently before the collapse of the Soviet Union.
 Russians may also lump Koryo-saram under the general label koreytsy (корейцы); however, this usage makes no distinctions between ethnic Koreans of the local nationality and the Korean nationals (citizens of North Korea or South Korea).

-In Standard Korean, the term "Koryo-saram" is typically used to refer to historical figures from the Goryeo dynasty; to avoid ambiguity, Korean speakers use a word Goryeoin (meaning the same as "Koryo-saram") to refer to ethnic Koreans in the post-Soviet states.
-However, the Sino-Korean morpheme "-in" is not productive in Koryo-mal, the dialect spoken by Koryo-saram and as a result, only a few (mainly those who have studied Standard Korean) refer to themselves by this name; instead, "Koryo-saram" has come to be the preferred term.
+In Standard Korean, the term Koryo-saram is typically used to refer to historical figures from the Goryeo dynasty; to avoid ambiguity, Korean speakers use a word Goryeoin (meaning the same as Koryo-saram) to refer to ethnic Koreans in the post-Soviet states.
+However, the Sino-Korean morpheme -in is not productive in Koryo-mal, the dialect spoken by Koryo-saram, and as a result, only a few (mainly those who have studied Standard Korean) refer to themselves by this name; instead, Koryo-saram has come to be the preferred term.